 We have all been conditioned to think that when something is labeled “certified” or “accredited,” it is somehow superior to those things that are not.
 While this might be true for “Certified Angus Beef,” it is not necessarily true for education.

-Homeschoolers seem to have certain fears in common, and one major fears is how to homeschool through high school.
+Homeschoolers seem to have certain fears in common, and one major fear is how to homeschool through high school.
 When I started homeschooling high school, I was filled with insecurity and self-doubt.
 Could I educate my children independently or would I need to become “accredited” to avoid crippling their chances to go to college?
 Even if they did manage to get accepted into colleges, would there be any scholarship money available to them?

 Accreditation is a process in which school standards are evaluated by an accreditation agency.
 In the United States, this process is not completed by the federal government, but by states or private companies with varying rules and standards.